 - Product liability, including defective medications, auto parts, appliances, or toys

 - Intentional acts, such as assault

-- A death that occurred during the commission of a crime, such as a death occurring due to a car accident caused by a bank robber who was in the process of fleeing from police
+- A death that occurred during the commission of a crime, such as a death occurring due to a car accident caused by a bank robber who was fleeing from police

-Individuals who can file a wrongful death lawsuit or obtain compensation from one include:
+Individuals who may obtain compensation from a wrongful death lawsuit include:

 - The deceased's spouse, children, or parents

 - Any blood or adoptive sibling who was at least partially dependent on the deceased for support and services

 Florida's wrongful death law states that a child born to unmarried parents may receive compensation through a wrongful death lawsuit following the death of their mother.
 However, the child may only recover damages related to their father's death if the father formally recognized the child as his own and contributed to the child's care.

 How does a Claimant Prove Wrongful Death?